-- School will hire and train a Dean of Students & Campus Supervisor to support the implementation of our multi-tiered intervention strategies.
-The Dean of Students & Campus Supervisor work directly with students, and will also support teachers and other staff to equip them with strategies that will help students feel safe, motivated, and challenged in classrooms and around campus. - Partnership with the City Peace Project to provide support services to students through personal mentorship that emphasizes essential disciplinary skills, fosters consistent accountability, and instills character defining values in students.
+- Assistant Principals will work directly with students, and will also support teachers and other staff to equip them with strategies that will help students feel safe, motivated, and challenged in classrooms and around campus. - Partnership with the City Peace Project to provide support services to students through personal mentorship that emphasizes essential disciplinary skills, fosters consistent accountability, and instills character defining values in students.